 What's Your Best Money-Saving Tip about Selecting Wedding Flowers?

 “The best thing a couple can do is look up what flowers are native to their area and pick flowers in season.
 The less a flower has to travel and the easier it is to find, the cheaper it will be.” –Melanie Eubanks, Lead Floral Designer, Lemon Drops

 “Be flexible on your flower selection.
-Your florist can tell you what is in season for the date of your wedding.
-If you want pink peonies maybe you can substitute pink garden roses that give you the same color and size for a more reasonable cost.” –John Elice, Wedding and Event Consultant and Floral Designer, Bruce Wayne Florals
+Your florist can tell you what is in season for your wedding date.
+If you want pink peonies, maybe you can substitute pink garden roses that give you the same color and size for a more reasonable cost.
+To save money overall, hire a professional wedding planner!
+You will not regret it.” -John Elice, Creative Director, and Floral Designer, Bruce Wayne Florals

 “Repurposing florals from your ceremony to your reception.
 This can often include repurposing your bouquets and ceremony decor to ensure they're still being showcased during the reception and allows you to allocate more of your budget to another floral decor such as centerpieces!” -Nicole Hackel, Weddings & Event Coordinator, Beneva Weddings